Vurv78/Autorun-rs/README.md

 ```

 ## Logging
 Autorun features logging under the ``logging`` feature.
-You need to build it yourself to enable this.
-It will be re-enabled in the future when it is fixed.
+It is enabled by default.
 > Autorun automatically writes logs to a log file whenever you boot up a game for your security and for easy debugging.
 > Check the autorun/logs directory for crash dumps & logs if you use something like [Safety](https://github.com/Vurv78/Safety) to log HTTP requests, etc.